toddcf/pielcanela/README.md

 ## Future Iterations:

+- Rebuild entire site with Bootstrap 4 and MD Bootstrap.
+  - Use cards in flexbox.
+  - Use hover and click effects.
+  - Use mobile side-nav.
+  - Use sticky nav.
 - Create MailChimp list and add signup form (and icon) to this website.
 - Footer: Correctly center social media icons.